Compressed decision problems in hyperbolic groups: Introduction

 \subsection{Background}

 Suppose that $G$ is a finitely generated group.
 Let $\Sigma$ be a finite generating set which is \emph{symmetric}: if $a$ lies in $\Sigma$ then so does $a^{-1}$.
-The \emph{word problem} for $G$ asks whether a given word $w \in \Sigma^*$ represents the identity in $G$.
-This, along with the \emph{conjugacy} and \emph{isomorphism problems}, were set out by Dehn~\cite{Dehn11} in 1911.
-These three decision problems are now recognized as being fundamental in group theory generally.
+The \emph{word problem} for $G$ asks, given a word $w \in \Sigma^*$, if $w$ represents the identity in $G$.
+This, along with the \emph{conjugacy} and \emph{isomorphism problems}, was set out by Dehn~\cite{Dehn11} in 1911.
+These three decision problems are fundamental in group theory generally~\cite{MKS76, ChandlerMagnus82}.

-However, Dehn's claimed justification was that he could use solutions to these problems to solve further problems in what is now called \emph{low-dimensional topology}.
-Dehn's techniques, in particular his solution to the word problem in surface groups, were greatly generalized by Gromov.
+However, Dehn's claimed justification was that solutions to these problems have applications in what is now called \emph{low-dimensional topology}.
+Dehn's techniques, in particular his solution to the word problem in surface groups, were greatly generalised by Gromov.
 In~\cite{Gro87} Gromov introduced what are now called \emph{word-hyperbolic} or \emph{Gromov hyperbolic} groups.
 (We will simply call these \emph{hyperbolic} groups.
-See Section~\ref{sec-hyp} for definitions.)
+See Section~\ref{sec-hyp}.)
 With this and other innovations Gromov revived the strictly geometric study of groups.
-For example, he characterized hyperbolic groups as being exactly those that satisfy a linear isoperimetric inequality.
-Gromov also showed that, in certain models of \emph{random groups}, all groups are (almost surely) hyperbolic~\cite{Gro87, Olsh92}.
+For example, he characterised hyperbolic groups as being exactly those that satisfy a linear isoperimetric inequality; see~\cite[Section~6.8.M]{Gro87} as well as~\cite{Olshanskii91, Bowditch95, Papasoglu95}.
+Gromov also showed that, in certain models of \emph{random groups}, all groups are almost surely hyperbolic; see~\cite[Section~5.5.F]{Gro87} as well as~\cite{Olsh92}.

 Another theme in geometric group theory is the subject of \emph{distortion}.
-As a concrete example, consider the Baumslag-Solitar group $G = \group{a, b}{ b^{-1} a b = a^2 }$.
+As a concrete example, consider the Baumslag-Solitar group~\cite{BaumslagSolitar62}

 The subgroup $\subgp{a}$ is exponentially distorted in $G$, in the sense that the element $a^{2^n} =_G b^{-n} a b^n$ has length $2^n$ as an element of $\subgp{a}$ but length $2n + 1$ as an element of $G$.
 Thus, to solve the word problem efficiently in $G$ it seems necessary to record exponents of $a$, say in binary; see also \cite{Weiss16}.

-So, seeking to solve the word problem in groups leads us to consider \emph{compressed words}: elements of the group given via some useful succinct representation.
-One popular such representation is via \emph{straight-line programs}; we give definitions and examples in Section~\ref{sec-SLP-def}.
-We will call the word problem for such the \emph{compressed word problem}.
+So, seeking to solve the word problem in groups leads us to consider \emph{compressed words}: elements of the group given by some useful succinct representation.
+One popular such representation is by \emph{straight-line programs}; we give definitions and examples of these in Section~\ref{sec-SLP-def}.
+We will call the word problem for group elements that are represented by straight-line programs the \emph{compressed word problem}.